Briefpoint

 Step 4: Consultation Scheduling

 After submitting the questionnaire, clients are directed to an online scheduling tool integrated with the firm’s calendar.
-They can choose a convenient time for a consultation, either in-person or virtual.
+They can choose a convenient time for a consultation, either in person or virtually.

 Once a consultation is scheduled, both the client and the attorney receive an automated confirmation email with the appointment details and a calendar invite.